AP Tests: The Basics

 Students in an Advanced Placement program usually take at least one AP exam at the end of the year.
 All AP exams have both a multiple choice section and a free response section.
 AP tests are scored on a scale from 1 to 5, with 5 being the highest possible score, and 1 being the lowest.
 If you’re taking AP courses, your main goal should be walking away with 4’s and 5’s under your belt.
 A suite of high exam scores makes you a competitive applicant for college admissions.

 An added feature of AP courses is college credit.
 Most colleges allow students who received a 4 or 5 on an AP test to skip certain introductory courses.
 This policy varies college-to-college, however, and should not be the main reason you take AP tests.
 At Brown University, for instance, a student needs high marks on both AP Macroeconomics and AP Microeconomics to place out of the school’s intro Economics course.
 At other schools, however, this policy is different.
-So: AP exams are great for padding college applications, with the added benefit of giving you college credit.
+So: AP exams are great for padding college applications, with the added benefit of potentially giving you college credit.

 Math and Science